This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

 Soon the lighthouse comes into view.
 Simply head towards it whichever way you please.

-At the road, take a right and from here, if you go straight you will get back onto the gravel type path you were on earlier.
+At the road, take a right and from here, if you go straight you will get back onto the gravel type public footpath you were on earlier.

 We mixed it up and took a left just before the lighthouse to walk around it that way.